ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 - You can also click on the label on the left to switch options

-> AGC calculates the difference between the loudness of the main-chain signal before/after filters and applies corresponding gain.
+> AGC calculates the difference between the loudness of the main-chain signal before/after filters and applies the corresponding gain.
 Therefore, **AGC will affect the dynamic of the main-chain signal**.
 >
-> When AGC is on, output main-chain singal will pass through a hard clipper at 0 dB.
+> When AGC is on, the output main-chain signal will pass through a hard clipper at 0 dB.

 ___